motokolonious/periodic-table-prompt/README.md

-Buffer & print periodic table file|lines
+Buffer & print periodic table file|lines.
+Provide as much information as textually possible about elements and their relationships to each other.

+## Just for fun:
+- Don't use standard lib (stdio.h) functions at all!

 ## The File: periodictable
 - Comma separated columns